-LDMG members will receive warnings via a number of means.
+LDMG members will receive warnings via several means.

-- The DDC will receive notification directly from the SDCC and internally through the QPS Communication Centres and will ensure the dissemination of warnings to vulnerable LDMGs within the district. - The LDC and a number of agencies will also receive warnings directly from the Bureau of Meteorology. - The Murweh LDMG will be notified by the LDC and may also receive notification from internal agency central offices. - LDMG members will receive warning products via a number of means including text messaging, email and/or direct phone calls. - Some agencies will also receive warnings directly from the Bureau of Meteorology.
+- The DDC will receive notification directly from the SDCC and internally through the QPS Communication Centre's and will ensure the dissemination of warnings to vulnerable LDMGs within the district. - The LDC and several agencies will also receive warnings directly from the Bureau of Meteorology. - The Murweh LDMG will be notified by the LDC and may also receive notification from internal agency central offices. - LDMG members will receive warning products via several means including text messaging, email, and/or direct phone calls. - Some agencies will also receive warnings directly from the Bureau of Meteorology.